For a fully comprehensive guide on CNC machining, check out of CNC Machining Guide.

 There are many different grades of stainless steel, which are categorised into four main types: Ferritic, Austenitic, Martensitic, Duplex.

 The most common Stainless Steel is Austenitic, which is our focus today.
 Their chemical structure includes Manganese, Nitrogen and Nickel, which provides good machinability and weldability.
 The three most common grades used in CNC machining processes are:

 - SS304 - This is the most commonly used stainless steel and is highly corrosion-resistant.
-SS304 is commonly used for producing pipes, kitchen accessories and within industrial and automotive industries.
+SS304 is frequently used for producing pipes, kitchen accessories, and within industrial and automotive industries.
 This stainless steel has better weldability and formability, meaning it is used for screws, machinery parts, car headers and food handling equipment.

 - SS303 - This grade is often used to machine shafts, gears, nuts and bolts.
 SS303 is not ideal for heat-treating or cold forming due to the presence of sulphur.

 - SS316 - This steel is incredibly strong yet is easy to weld, which makes it perfect for marine grade use.
 Again, the high resistance to corrosion makes it ideal for architectural, industrial and automotive purposes.
 Medical implants and surgical instruments also make use of this stainless steel.
 It is also implemented within the aerospace industry.